 Dunkirk home prices are not only among the most expensive in Maryland, but Dunkirk real estate also consistently ranks among the most expensive in America.

-Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Dunkirk is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Unlike some towns, Dunkirk isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Dunkirk are a mix of both white- and blue-collar jobs.
 Overall, Dunkirk is a town of sales and office workers, professionals, and managers.
 There are especially a lot of people living in Dunkirk who work in office and administrative support (19.46%), management occupations (16.98%), and sales jobs (9.81%).

 Also of interest is that Dunkirk has more people living here who work in computers and math than 95% of the places in the US.

-Dunkirk is a good choice for families with children because of several factors.
-Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
-The town’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
-Many people own their own single-family homes, providing areas for children to play and stability in the community.
+Because of many things, Dunkirk is a great place for families with children to consider.
+First of all, many other families with children live here, making Dunkirk a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
+The town’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
+With regard to real estate, Dunkirk has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
 Finally, Dunkirk’s overall crime rate is lower than average for the country.